Lighthouse School

 Courses available

-We are delighted to offer this series of interactive training modules facilitated by the specialist team at Lighthouse School.
-These modules will provide you with the skills to enhance your SEND (Special Educational Needs and Disabilities) practice in school with autistic learners.
+To bridge the gap, we are delighted to offer this series of interactive training modules facilitated by the specialist team at Lighthouse School.
+These modules provide staff with the skills to enhance SEND (Special Educational Needs and Disabilities) practice in school with autistic learners.

-The course will allow delegates to gain insight, further understanding and practical strategies about how you can adapt your practice to best support autistic learners in the classroom.
-The course will provide different accredited options, listed below.
-Delegates will have opportunities through group activities to connect with fellow educators, exchange ideas and share best practice.
+The course will allow delegates to gain insight, further understanding, and practical strategies to adapt your practice to best support autistic learners in the classroom.
+The course has a range of options (see below) and will be held onsite at Lighthouse School.

-Previous delegates have come away for Lighthouse School’s training feeling 'inspired' and 'motivated' and have been keen to put the strategies learned into practice with their classrooms.
+Previous delegates leave Lighthouse School’s training feeling 'inspired' and 'motivated' and have been keen to put the strategies learned into practice with their classrooms.
 90% of delegates rate our training 5 out of 5.

 Autism Understood